chiragvartak/monte-carlo-pacman/README.md

 # Model-Based Monte Carlo Tree Search For Pacman

+## Environment Details

+All our code has been tested with Python 2 (2.7.18 to be precise).
+We do not use any version specific libraries so any Python 2 (>=2.7) should be fine.

 ## Instructions
 0) You need to be present in the `multiagent/` directory to run all the commans below.